-- NA Horizontal Scalability (and, therefore, NA disaster recovery configuration) is supported with an Oracle or Microsoft SQL Server database only.
-For information about supported versions, see the NA Support Matrix. - Each location includes one NA database.
+- NA Horizontal Scalability (and, therefore, NA disaster recovery configuration) is supported with PostgreSQL, Oracle, or Microsoft SQL Server databases.
+For information about supported versions, see the Support Matrix. - Each location includes one NA database.
 This database could be implemented as a standalone database server or as a database cluster using a technology such as Oracle Real Application Clusters (RAC). - At any point in time, only one NA database is actively used by the NA cores.
 The second database must be running to receive database updates; however, no NA cores connect to the second database.

-The recommended NA disaster recovery scenario includes one-way database replication. - One to five active NA cores connect to the operational NA database using Horizontal Scalability.
+The recommended NA disaster recovery scenario includes one-way database replication.

+One to five active NA cores (for Oracle, seven cores if you apply the patch NA\00051) connect to the operational NA database using Horizontal Scalability.
 The server for each NA core has a unique IP address and hostname, so the switchover and switchback procedures include updating any configuration that connects to the NA servers.
 For best performance of the overall solution, it is recommended that each NA server be located in the same data center as the database server to which it is most likely to connect.